stidjaco/GMSEUS/README.md

 ## Overview

 Solar energy generating systems are a critical component of net-zero infrastructure, yet comprehensive datasets characterizing systems remain incomplete or not publicly available, particularly at the sub-array level.
 Leveraging the best freely available existing solar datasets in the US with object-based image analysis and machine learning, we present the Ground-Mounted Solar Energy in the United States (GM-SEUS) dataset, a harmonized, open access, and regularly updated geospatial and temporal repository of solar energy arrays and panel-rows.
 GM-SEUS v1.0 includes nearly 15,000 commercial- and utility-scale ground-mounted solar photovoltaic and concentrating solar energy arrays (182 GWDC) covering 2,900 km<sup>2</sup> and includes 2.92 million unique solar panel-rows (466 km<sup>2</sup>) within those arrays.
 We use these newly compiled and delineated solar panel-rows to harmonize and independently estimate several value-added attributes to existing datasets, enhancing consistency across spatiotemporal attributes.
 Value-added attributes include installation year, azimuth, mount technology, panel-row area and dimensions, inter-row spacing, ground cover ratio, tilt, and installed capacity.
 By estimating and harmonizing these spatial and temporal attributes of the distributed US solar energy landscape, GM-SEUS supports diverse applications in renewable energy modeling, ecosystem service assessment, and infrastructural planning.

 ![alt text](images/GMSEUS_CONUS_H3.png "GM-SEUS solar array distribution")

 ## Approach

 GM-SEUS is both a harmonization of existing solar energy array data in the US and a new product of solar panel-row spatiotemporal information, providing new insights on perviously under-reported metadata attributes.
 We used a combination of machine learning and geographic object-based image analysis, often referred to as GEOBIA or OBIA.
-Importantly, this new dataset is publicy available, with code available here and the associated Zenodo Repository containing all final products of GM-SEUS v1.0, all intermediate products, and locations for source datasets.
+Importantly, this new dataset is publicly available, with code available here and the associated Zenodo Repository containing all final products of GM-SEUS v1.0, all intermediate products, and locations for source datasets.

 We defined a solar array spatial footprint as: _adjacent, existing, and connected rows of solar panel-rows (PV or CSP) of the same installation year, and the row-spacing between them_.
 Panel-rows are defined by: _spatially-unique collection of one or more panel-assemblies connected by proximity and often sharing one mount, but not necessarily electrically connected_.
 Datasets with existing solar array boundaries in the United States are the USPVDB, TZ-SAM, OpenStreetMap, and two regional datasets in California’s Central Valley and the Chesapeake Bay area.
 Datasets containing value-added attributes and point-locations included the NREL Agrivoltaic Map from the InSPIRE initiative, the LBNL Utility-Scale Solar, 2024 Edition Report, IEA and NREL SolarPACES initiative, Global Energy Monitor’s Global Solar Power Tracker, and The World Resources Institute's Global Power Plant Database.